Redouanegit/bmait-lab/README.md

                   port:
                     number: 80
               path: /
-    '# This section is only required if TLS is to be enabled for the Ingress'
+    # This section is only required if TLS is to be enabled for the Ingress
     tls:
       - hosts:
         - www.example.com